irtnog/salt-states/apache/README.md

 *   `apache`

-    Installs (or updates) the web server and related packages (if any).

-*   `apache.config`

-    Configures the web server, modules, and web sites based on default settings or settings in Pillar.
+    Installs (or updates) the web server and related packages (if any); and configures the web server, modules, and web sites based on settings in Pillar.

 *   `apache.owasp_modsecurity_crs`